The Edge

 That's a design flaw.
 I should get a refund.
 Or a new French press free of charge.
 But that seems like it would be a lot of work (writing to the manufacturer and so on), so instead I bought a cappuccino maker.

-Well on Wednesday night, after my seventh cappuccino of the day, I crossed an apparent caffeine threshold.
+Well, on Wednesday night, after my seventh cappuccino of the day, I crossed an apparent caffeine threshold.
 It came on without warning.
 Suddenly everything seemed like big news.
 I could have written 1,200 words on every headline in my inbox (and if you get the Bloomberg news feed, you know how many headlines that is).
 It was a less than pleasant experience.

 The body, it turns out, can only take so much espresso.
 I didn't know that, or at least I didn't fully appreciate it.
 Much like I didn't fully appreciate that the body can only take so much bourbon.
 And vodka.
 And gin.
 Eventually something snaps and because the human body is predisposed to being resilient in the face of relentless abuse, you likely won't know you've reached the breaking point until something breaks.
 As Hunter S. Thompson once put it, "the Edge...there is no honest way to explain it because the only people who really know where it is are the ones who have gone over."